aiexplorations/DataAnalysis/README.md

-# "DataAnalysis" - distributed data generation and summarisation functions in Scala
+# "DataAnalysis" - distributed data generation and summarization functions in Scala

 * Simple data analysis library in Scala
 * Intent is to distribute computation across multiple cores on a machine